Kapil Tuli (Singapore Management University, Singapore)

 In order to allocate papers to the most appropriate track in terms of topic and advancement stage, and to better balance the number of submissions across tracks, candidates will be requested to send additional information by filling out a questionnaire.

 In order to submit your abstract, please go to the EMAC 2020 Doctoral Colloquium submission page

 Before submitting, please follow the instructions on how to submit your abstract to the EMAC 2020 Doctoral Colloquium.

 The submissions will be evaluated by the chair-person and co-chairs of the Doctoral Colloquium.

 The admitted proposals in each track will be made available to all participants in the corresponding track to allow everyone to prepare for the discussions.

-Students selected for the Beginner’s Tracks will have an hour to present their work and research ideas, whereas students selected for the Intermediate/Advanced Track will have an hour and a half.
+Students will have an hour to present their work and research ideas (Beginners and Advanced Tracks)

 * participation in the doctoral colloquium